Wendy3123/PRACTICE-rest-rant/README.md

 # Project REST-Rant

-REST-RANT is an app to view your favorite restaurants to write or read reviews.
-In this app we included, a review section for you to leave a review, edit the review or delete a review.
+REST-RANT is an app to view photos and user review content of your favorite restaurants.
+This app allows users to edit or delete their review.
 In addition, you may add new restaurants that aern't on the app yet!

 ## Tech Usage